Course Number and Title:

 Course Description

-In this course, students use Adobe Creative Suite to layout, design, and produce professional print and digital publications.
+This course explores the use of Adobe Creative Suite for the layout, design, and production of professional print and digital publications.

 Additional Materials